hqwrong/game-robot/README.md

 3. Simple and Easy-to-use api.
 Mostly only one line needed to add a command or request handler.

-4. Simple but powerful command client, which support passing in types of string, int, list and dict.
-Auto-Completions builtin.
+4. Simple but powerful command client, features passing in python types(string, int, list and dict, e.t.c), and Auto-Completions builtin.

 5. Stream encrypt support built in.